hauke96/simple-task-manager/server/README.md

 # Configuration

 There are configuration files in the folder `./server/config/`.
-Until there's further documentation, just take a look, the properties are quite simple and straight forward.
 For local development, you don't need to change anything there.

+I you still want to change things, just take a look at the properties, they are quite simple and straight forward.
+Or peek into the [deployment README](../doc/operation/server.md) for further details.

 # HTTPS